SAX IMPEY 'THE BOATMAN CALLS'

 Sax Impey, 2017

-Like the desert, where religions form, the open ocean asks of the imagination
+Like the desert, where religions form, the open ocean asks of the imagination a narrative.

 Observations on my journeys hinted at the fragments of a story… another story, or perhaps another’s story…